A note from Nielsen on covid-19

 “I enjoyed participating because the [Nielsen] employees became like family.” -Matthew

-IF NIELSEN DOES BUSINESS IN OVER 100 COUNTRIES, THEN WHAT IMPACT DO YOU HAVE ON LOCAL COMMUNITIES?
+IF NIELSEN DOES BUSINESS IN More than 50 COUNTRIES, THEN WHAT IMPACT DO YOU HAVE ON LOCAL COMMUNITIES?

 LEARN MORE ABOUT BEING A NIELSEN FAMILY